cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 Errors:
 - "message too long": Raised when the input message is too long (raised by EMSA-PSS-ENCODE).
-- "encoding error": Raised when the input message fails encoding.
+- "encoding error": Raised when the input message fails encoding (raised by EMSA-PSS-ENCODE).
 - "invalid blind": Raised when the inverse of r cannot be found.

 Steps: